Best time to find cheap flights, 3% potential price drop

-Flights in the afternoon are typically the cheapest time of the day to fly to Keflavik.
+Flights in the morning are typically the cheapest time of the day to fly to Keflavik.
 Flights at midday are usually the most expensive.

 As Iceland’s largest airport, dealing solely with international flights, it’s not surprising that Keflavik International Airport is the gateway for most international travel in Iceland.